How do I conserve air while diving?

 This is a super helpful one, especially for those really struggling with air consumption.
 Just like you learned in your open water certification, the deeper you go the more air your body requires.
 Try diving a few feet above the group, it can make a big difference in how much air you consume.

-Keep calm and
+Keep calm and carry dive on.

 Being nervous underwater is the quickest way to empty your tank faster than your fellow divers.
 The heart rate goes up and your body uses more oxygen.